greenelab/annorxiver_manuscript/content/reviewers_response.md

 **We agree that this is an interesting question.
 We thought that this work would be outside the scope of this manuscript, but we wanted to make it as easy as possible for this to be tackled in the future.
-We provide a supplemental file (NAME OF FILE HERE) containing preprints and corresponding publication to enable these future studies.**
+We provide a supplemental file (published_preprints_information.xlsx) containing preprints and corresponding publication to enable these future studies.**

 > Section "Preprints with similar document embeddings share publication venues":
 >